Previous dayApril 21, 2026Next day

 78.7 km---✓ ReviewedUSGS →

-On April 21, 2026, worldwide seismic activity registered a magnitude 2.0 earthquake 38 km WNW of Anchor Point, Alaska at 19:11 UTC.
-At a depth of 78.7 km, the event was intermediate depth.
-The epicenter is at 59.856°, -152.506°.
+The USGS recorded this magnitude 2.0 earthquake 38 km WNW of Anchor Point, Alaska at 19:11 UTC on April 21, 2026.
+This was a intermediate depth earthquake, focused at 78.7 km depth.
+Coordinates: 59.856°, -152.506°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-21

-Seismographs logged a magnitude 4.4 earthquake 124 km E of Noda, Japan with origin time 18:52 UTC on April 21, 2026.
-This event falls inside the aftershock decay of a nearby magnitude 5.5 earthquake that occurred about 1 hours earlier.
-The event originated approximately 10.0 km below the surface, classifying it as shallow crustal.
+April 21, 2026 brought a magnitude 4.3 earthquake 111 km E of Noda, Japan, logged at 18:52 UTC.
+Coming 1 hours after a magnitude 5.5 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
+At a depth of 35.0 km, the event was shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at 40.198°N, 143.271°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
-See the M4.4 event page for the full report, ShakeMap, and citizen-reported intensity data.
+Coordinates: 40.203°, 143.116°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
+See the M4.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-21